-An intestinal stricture is a very common complication of Crohn’s disease and it is the narrowing of the intestines and make it difficult for the food to pass through that area.
-In case of severe intestinal stricture, there can be a complete blockage and hence no food or fluid can pass through the affected area.
-Inflammation caused by the Crohn’s disease leads to an occurrence of build up of scars in the walls of the intestine.
-Constipation, vomiting, abdominal pain, bloating and cramps are some of the symptoms of the intestinal stricture.
+An intestinal stricture is a very common complication of Crohn’s disease, and it is the narrowing of the intestines and make it difficult for the food to pass through that area.
+In case of severe intestinal stricture, there can be a complete blockage, and hence no food or fluid can pass through the affected area.
+Inflammation caused by the Crohn’s disease leads to an occurrence of the build-up of scars in the walls of the intestine.
+Constipation, vomiting, abdominal pain, bloating, and cramps are some of the symptoms of the intestinal stricture.

-The abscess is another complication of the Crohn’s disease.
-It is a condition which occurs when an inflammation affects the deep wall of the intestine and leads to an infection.
-This infection causes a pus and this collection of pus is known as the abscess.
-Pain and fever are the common symptoms of the abscess.
+The abscess is another complication of Crohn’s disease.
+It is a condition which occurs when inflammation affects the deep wall of the intestine and leads to an infection.
+This infection causes pus, and this collection of pus is known as the abscess.
+Pain and fever are common symptoms of an abscess.

 4. Perforated bowel